We offer a no hidden fees cash pay pricing.

 - Labs, CXR or EKG may need to be repeated (included)

 - You must follow a medically prescribed liquid diet before surgery

-- The diet shrinks the size of your liver and decreases the chance of complications
+- The diet reduces the size of your liver and decreases the chance of complications

-- You may drink sugar free jelly or sugar free beverages like tea, coffee.
+- You may drink sugar free jell-O or sugar free ice popsticles.

 - Splenda, and other artificial sweeteners are ok

-- Your will diet for 1-4 weeks, depending on your weight and BMI
+- Your will diet for 1-4 weeks, depending on your weight and BMI/ or Surgeon recommendations.

 Day of surgery